PassantSamirkh/SimpleAdderTestbench_SystemVerilog-with-and-without-classes/README.md

 # SimpleAdderTestbench_SystemVerilog with and without Classes
-Taking the design of Simple Adder by Pedro, Adding Testbench using SystemVerilog
+Taking the design of Simple Adder by Pedro araujo https://colorlesscube.com/uvm-guide-for-beginners/ .
+Adding Testbench using SystemVerilog.